projectcalico/calicoctl/docs/DockerContainerLifecycle.md

 Etcd stores pools as `/calico/v1/ipam/v4/pool/192.168.0.0-16`, where assigned IPs in a pool are stored as: `/calico/v1/ipam/v4/assignment/192.168.0.0-16/192.168.1.1`.

-When a workload is added to Calico, the `calicoctl` tool checks the etcd datastore to confirm that the IP address passed in falls under a previously defined IP pool.
+When a workload is added to Calico using `calicoctl`, the tool checks the etcd datastore to confirm that the IP address passed in falls under a previously defined IP pool.
 It then creates a veth pair on the host for the new endpoint, storing one end in the host namespace and moving the other end into the